Course Code: wb4

 A great video can increase your website traffic, sell your products, or even make you a superstar.
 But here's the big issue you'll face as a Web designer: Not all video formats work with all browsers.
 In this lesson, you'll learn how to overcome that problem as you master simple tricks for embedding videos that will play in any browsing environment.

 What do you need to know about your website's visitors—their names, their email addresses, or maybe even how they rate your site?
-Today, you'll find out how to collect information like this (and much more) by adding forms to your pages.
+In this lesson, you'll find out how to collect information like this (and much more) by adding forms to your pages.
 In these chapters, you'll build your own form, add form fields, and define where your collected data will go.

-You've mastered it all—interactivity, animation, and accessibility—and you're ready to call yourself an advanced Web designer.
+You've mastered it all—interactivity, animation, and accessibility—and you're ready to call yourself an advanced web designer.
 Now it's time to take the next step and reveal your site to the world.
-Today, you'll learn how to upload your site to the Web and how to check your spelling, links, accessibility, and browser compatibility.
-And here's the great news: You'll do it all for free!
+In this lesson, you'll learn how to upload your site to the web and how to check your spelling, links, accessibility, and browser compatibility.
+Here's the great news: You'll do it all for free!